-If you want to quit your job in the near future, then congrats to you!
+If you want to quit your job in the near future, then congratulations to you!
 You’re about to take a big step in life.
 This is a step that many contemplate but never end up going all the way with it.
 Hopefully you’ve thought about this decision and all of the details that surround it.
-You also hopefully contacted your close friends and family members to gather their thoughts on this decision.
+You also hopefully contacted your close friends and family members to gather their thoughts on this decision so that you have a strong support network around you.

 Debt.